usiraj/riserobotdb/README.md

 Package containing Robot Models and environment of RISE lab
 - Robots
   - Pioneer 3AT Model (Added)
+  - RiseWheelChair (Added)
-  - RiseWheelChair (In Progress)
+  - Rise Mech Cat (In Progress)
 - Sensors
 	- SickLMS200 ( Added)
-	- MobileRanger Stereo Camera with PanTilt ( In Progress )
+	- MobileRanger Stereo Camera with PanTilt ( Added )
 - Manipulators
 	- (To be added)
 - Worlds